superluminar-io/terraform-workshop/README.md

 # 🎓 Terraform Workshop
 > Learn infrastructure as code basics w/ Terraform and AWS

 The workshop addresses infrastructure as code and Terraform basics.
-Learn how to create the first Terraform stack and dpeloy some resources to AWS.
-We explore best practices and improve the growing code base over time.
+Learn how to create the first Terraform stack and deploy some resources to AWS.
+We explore best practices and improve the growing codebase over time.

 ## ✨ At a glance